Sewer Line Repair & Replacement Services

 The best way to determine whether or not your homeowner’s insurance policy covers the cost to replace broken sewer pipes is to call your agent.
 Standard policies typically do not cover damage caused by aging or neglect.
 In most cases, the damage to your sewer pipes must be sudden and unexpected.
 However, it is possible that your policy covers this type of situation, particularly if you have paid for a specialized rider to your policy.
 It is worth making a phone call to find out.

-How much does it cost to replace sewer lines?
+How much does it cost for sewer line replacement?

-The cost to replace sewer lines depends on multiple factors.
+The cost to replace sewer lines is much different than a repairing the line and depends on multiple factors.
 In general, the complexity of the repair/replacement is the most expensive line item on this type of job.
 The replacement of a sewer line is often complicated.
 It can include costs related to digging a trench through concrete rather than soil, digging wider trenches to locate shifted pipes, or replacing an entire drain line system.

 Standard fees for traditional pipe repair tend to average around $100 per linear foot, but can ost of as much as $200 to $300 per linear foot of pipe if the pipes are under a concrete slab.
 A small and simple type of repair may cost only $250, while a large and complicated replacement can cost as much as $30,000 to complete.